logo

 All in all, a personal data breach can be the seed from which adverse effects of significant magnitude can germinate for individuals, liable to cause physical, material or immaterial damages.

-Therefore, at Letslaw by RSM we recommend being aware and implementing preventive measures -which entail economic costs-, even if they do not translate a priori into a clear return on investment, they will reduce the risk of such breaches in the long run.
+Therefore, at Letslaw we recommend being aware and implementing preventive measures -which entail economic costs-, even if they do not translate a priori into a clear return on investment, they will reduce the risk of such breaches in the long run.

 In any case and because zero risk does not exist, we recommend all victim of a security breach to get in contact with professionals in the field who can asses the specific case and prevent any regulation breach that could cause an important sanction.